AdarshRawat1/gsoc-2024/README.md

 ### What's Left to Do (Future Steps)
 Documentation is an ever-evolving aspect of the project.
 Future work includes regularly updating the documentation to reflect new features, changes, and improvements.

-The instructions for using Doxygen and maintaining the documentation are currently under review.
-Once finalized, they will assist all contributors in effectively updating and expanding the documentation.
-Continued attention to these guidelines, along with regular updates and automated changelog integration, will ensure the documentation remains accurate and comprehensive.
+The [ PR - Docs: Update Contributor Documentation Guidelines](https://github.com/p4lang/p4c/pull/4875) provides detailed instructions for future contributors on how to use Doxygen and maintain the documentation effectively.
+These guidelines will play a crucial role in ensuring that contributors can consistently update and expand the documentation.
+Continued attention to these instructions, along with regular updates and automated changelog integration, will help keep the documentation accurate and comprehensive.

 ## Final Thoughts
 This was one of the best experiences I’ve ever had.
 I sincerely thank Google and my project mentors for selecting me for the GSoC program and giving me the opportunity to discover how amazing coding can be.